-Pretty much all of those modes have additional settings to customise data fields, let you follow training plans and make use of the onboard navigation features as well.
+Pretty much all of those modes have additional settings to customize data fields, let you follow training plans and make use of the onboard navigation features as well.

 As a running watch, it's a great one.
 Everything you can get on Garmin's Forerunner watches is here and more.

-There are modes for outdoor run, trail, track and treadmill modes, you have plenty of scope for customisation and if you're a beginner runner, you've got Garmin Coach to build you adaptable training plans.
-For more experienced runners, there's PacePro pacing strategies to help you nail your race pacing.
+There are modes for outdoor run, trail, track, and treadmill modes, you have plenty of scope for customisation and if you're a beginner runner, you've got Garmin Coach to build you adaptable training plans.
+For more experienced runners, there are PacePro pacing strategies to help you nail your race pacing.

 Run tracking compared: Garmin Fenix 7 (left) and Garmin Fenix 6m Pro (right)

 We've already talked up the improved accuracy when using that multi-band GNSS support and we found core running metrics like pace, distance and splits reliable in our testing.

 All the training load, status, focus insights, and Garmin's recovery advisor want to help you better understand when and how you should train.
 It will also offer heat and altitude acclimation when training conditions become more challenging too.